OpenDSA/OpenDSA/RST/en/PointersJava/HeapMem.rst

 The following are some important points about Garbage Collection.

-* Garbage collection is a mechanism that is frequently invoked by the Java Virtual Machine to get ride of the unused heap memory objects.
+* Garbage collection is a mechanism that is invoked by the Java Virtual Machine to get ride of the unused heap memory objects.
   It removes every object that is not being used anymore by the running Java program.
-  The results of this process is freeing up the memory so other new objects can use that piece of memory.
+  The result of this process is freeing up the unused memory so other new objects can use that piece of memory.

 * In other programming languages like C and C++, it is the responsibility of the programmer to take care of freeing up the